tytydraco/yessleep/out/The_Rules_Are_Just_for_Your_Own_Safety.md

 I’ve been working at this supermarket for about three months now.
 It’s nothing special, just a way to make some cash while I figure out what the hell I’m doing with my life.
 Most nights are slow, and the worst thing I usually deal with is an old lady trying to use an expired coupon or a teenager sneaking beer into the self-checkout.
+It was usually $36 per hour.
+Not a bad job!

 But last night… last night was different.